-Account which is responsible or affected by the interest payable is “Current liability account"
+The account which is responsible or affected by the interest payable is “Current liability account.”

-Reversing journal entries are entries made at the beginning of an accounting period to cancel out the adjusting journal entries made at the end of the previous accounting period.
+Reversing journal entries are entries made at the beginning of an accounting period to cancel out the adjusting journal entries.
+These entries are made at the end of the previous accounting period.

-77) Mention where do generally accruals appear on the balance sheet?
+77) Where do generally accruals appear on the balance sheet?

 Accrued expenses usually tend to be extremely short-term.
 So you would record them within the “current liabilities section” of the balance sheet.

-78) List out some of the accrued expenses and the accounts in which you would record them?
+78) List out some of the accrued expenses and the accounts to record them

 79) Deferred taxation is a part of which equity?

-Deferred taxation is a part of owner’s equity.
+Deferred taxation is a part of the owner’s equity.

 81) What is the equation for Acid-Test Ratio in accounting?